 Governments play an important role in scaling up inclusive business (IB) through the development and implementation of enabling environments.
 They can make it possible for inclusive businesses to enter and operate in the market, support them to integrate people living at the base of the pyramid (BoP) into their value chains, and empower people at the BoP in collaboration with IB companies.
 This can be achieved through specific policy instruments laid out in national and regional strategies and action plans on enabling environments for IB.

-2018 ended with significant momentum on inclusive business policy as the G20 published the G20 Call on Financing for Inclusive Business and relaunched the G20 Global Platform on Inclusive Business with a summary of G20 inclusive business policies.
+There has been an increase in supportive policy action on inclusive business around the globe since the G20 endorsed the G20 IB Framework in 2015, published the G20 Call on Financing for Inclusive Business and relaunched the G20 Global Platform on Inclusive Business with a summary of G20 inclusive business policies in 2018.

-The momentum is significant and is a clear indicator that policymakers globally aim for enabling environments for inclusive business, so that the lives of people living at the base of the pyramid will improve.
+The momentum is significant – a clear indicator that policymakers globally aim for enabling environments for inclusive business to improve the lives of people living at the BoP.

 Likewise, many individual countries have already recognised the potential of inclusive businesses as resources to leverage private-sector development and, simultaneously, help the poor.